Marcin-Bojanowski/charity/readme.md

 * Spring Security
 * Spring Data JPA/Hibernate
 * Spring Web (MVC)
-* JSP
-* bulma.io
+* Thymeleaf
 * MySQL
 * Maven.

 ### Features
 #### User
-* Create your own training program
-* Save your workouts
-* Check your trainig history
+* Giving donations
+* Personal data edition
+* Donations management
+* Archiving donations
 #### Admin
-* Create new exercies available for users
+* Foundation management
+* Admin management
+* User management
 ### Future features
-* Interaction with other users
-* Get predefined training program
-* Training progress tracking tools
-* Get training tips from other users
+* Support forgotten passwords
+* Multiple languages

 ### Check the app
-You can check working demo app here: https://dziennik-treningowy.herokuapp.com/ \
+You can check working demo app here: https://portfolio-charity.herokuapp.com/ \
 You can log in on user account:
-* login: root
+* login: root@rootmail.com
 * password: root

 or on admin account

-* login: admin
+* login: admin@adminmail.com
 * password: admin

-As user you can check simple example of training program and finished workouts create by me or create something new.
-As admin you can add some new exercies.
-What is more, you can register your own account.
+As user you can check simple example of donations and thier details, or create some new donations.
+As admin you can check predefined institutions, add new institution and much more.
+What is more, you can register your own account but remember **registration process include account activation, so you will get email with activation link** .
 Enjoy!